Best Banks for ATMs with No Fees & Wide Networks

 First of all, how much do ATM fees really matter?

 You might be surprised.
 While most banks offer free ATMs, this generally only extends to specific machines.
-Free ATM access may depend on your using a machine operated by your bank or one that is part of a network to which your bank belongs.
+Free ATM access may depend on whether you are using a machine operated by your bank to withdraw money or one that is part of a network to which your bank belongs.

 Otherwise, if you use the wrong machine, you pay not once but twice each time you access your money.

-First of all, if your financial institution doesn’t have a relationship with the operator of the machine you use, that operator will charge you a fee.
+First of all, if your financial institution doesn’t have a relationship with the operator of the machine you use, that operator will charge you an ATM operator fee.

-Second, your bank will likely charge you an additional fee for using an out-of-network ATM.
+Second, your bank or credit union will likely charge you an additional fee for using an out-of-network ATM.

-According to the MoneyRates Checking Account Fee Survey, the average fee ATM operators charged for noncustomers who used their machines was $2.87.
-The average fee banks charged on top of that when their customers used an out-of-network ATM was $1.74.
+According to the MoneyRates Checking Account Fee Survey, ATM operators charged an average of $2.87 for noncustomers who used their machines.
+Banks charged an additional $1.74 when their customers used an out-of-network ATM to withdraw cash.

 That totals $4.61 every time you use your ATM.
 If you’re one of those people who draws weekly spending money from an ATM, using the wrong machine could cost you nearly $240 a year.